 - Cruise the Coast from Bay Harbor to the Tunnel of Trees: Shop, eat, explore then take one of most beautiful drives in the Midwest.

 - Destination Northern Michigan Little Traverse Advertiser Directory: Take a trip to Cross Village through M-119’s Tunnel of Trees, hit the slopes or the golf course at Boyne Highlands or poke around Alanson’s antiques.

 - Tour Good Hart’s St Ignatius Church: Take a drive up stunning M-119 to St. Ignatius Church, a picturesque 1886 church with Jesuit and Native American roots, just outside Good Hart.

-- Escape To Sturgeon Bay: Find an unbeatable beach, local art and – surprise! – authentic Polish fare in the lakeside Cross Village, north of Harbor Springs.
+- Escape To Sturgeon Bay: Find an unbeatable beach, local art and – surprise! – authentic Polish fare in the lakeside town Cross Village.

-- Discoveries Good Hart Soul Tea Room: Color tour to tea on Michigan’s famed Tunnel of Trees, M-119.
+- Discover Good Hart Soul Tea Room: Color tour to tea on Michigan’s famed Tunnel of Trees, M-119.

-- 6 Favorite Color Tours: Six Northern Michigan color tours through brilliant tree-lined roads and villages from Cadillac to Traverse City, Sleeping Bear Dunes to the Tunnel of Trees in Harbor Springs.
+- 6 Favorite Color Tours: Six Northern Michigan color tours through brilliant tree-lined roads and villages from Cadillac to Traverse City, Sleeping Bear Dunes to the Tunnel of Trees.

 - The Tunnel of Trees: Take a delicious drive along the Lake Michigan coastline north out of Harbor Springs, with a few key detours for trails, treats and to-die-for views.